-From the architect.
+Text description provided by the architects.
 S+P and their 8 year old twin sons asked for a home “for community, art and nature to come together”.
 We designed them a village.

 Tower House is a renovation and extension to a weatherboard home in Alphington, Victoria, Australia.
 We restored the original, where we have two kids’rooms, a bathroom and living spaces.
 A studio, bedroom, bathroom, kitchen and dining occupy the new part of the house.
 Tower House is the result of endless conversations with a trusting, enthusiastic, patient and encouraging client.